ub-victor/Python-Learning/auca_project_mimic/README.md

 4. **Be Extensible**: Built with Django to allow easy feature additions

-**Current Status**: Development phase with basic login form functionality
+**Current Status**: Development phase with basic login form functionality Debora will implement the Regitration for and Valentin the Sign up functionalities

 ---